Constellations in prime elements of number fields: Preliminaries on algebraic number theory

 \subsection{The ring of integers and its ideals}

 The subset of $K$ consisting of elements which are integral over $\ZZ$ forms a subring called the \emph{ring of integers} of $K$, and we denote it by $\OK$.
 By \cite[Chapter~I, Proposition~2.10]{Neukirch}, $\OK$ is a free $\ZZ$-module of rank $n$; a $\ZZ$-basis of $\OK$ is called an \emph{integral basis} of $K$.
-We also denote by $\Ideals_K$ the set of nonzero ideals, and $|\Spec(\OO_K)|$ the set of nonzero prime ideals, of $\OO_K$. \begin{theorem}[Prime ideal decomposition, see {\cite[Chapter~I, Theorem 3.3]{Neukirch}}] The mapping
+We also denote by $\Ideals_K$ the set of non-zero ideals, and $|\Spec(\OO_K)|$ the set of non-zero prime ideals, of $\OO_K$. \begin{theorem}[Prime ideal decomposition, see {\cite[Chapter~I, Theorem 3.3]{Neukirch}}] The mapping

 is an isomorphism of commutative monoids. \end{theorem} For two ideals $\ideala\in\Ideals_K\cup\{ (0)\}$ and $\idealb\in\Ideals_K$, we write $\idealb\mid\ideala$ if $\idealb\supseteq\ideala$ holds.
-If $\ideala\in\Ideals_K$, then this is equivalent to saying that the exponent of each $\idealp$ appearing in the prime decomposition of $\idealb$ is at most that of $\ideala$.
+If $\ideala \neq (0)$, then this is equivalent to saying that the exponent of each $\idealp$ appearing in the prime decomposition of $\idealb$ is at most that of $\ideala$.